-A culture of excellence also provides a generalized vision on the world, something that generates customs and beliefs, which leads to specific procedures and operation and prohibits other activities.
+A culture of excellence also provides a generalized vision of the world, something that generates customs and beliefs, which leads to specific procedures and operations and prohibits other activities.

 A Culture is Not a Community

-The community is an entirely different concept to culture.
+The community is an entirely different concept from culture.
 The community can be defined in various ways!
 Among other definitions, it is defined as:

-Culture, on the other hand, is defined in a broader scope as:
+Culture, on the other hand, is defined in a broader scope:

 The Rules of the Game